Create & Use Rich HTML eMail Signatures on iPhone and iPad

 - Exit out of Settings and send yourself an email to confirm the signature is working

-This trick works the same regardless of the origin webmail client, whether it’s Gmail, Hotmail, Yahoo Mail, Outlook, the only requirement is that you have the HTML rich emails and the accompanying toolbar enabled.
+This trick works the same regardless of the iOS version, and regardless of the origin webmail client, whether it’s Gmail, Hotmail, Yahoo Mail, Outlook, the only requirement is that you have the HTML rich emails and the accompanying toolbar enabled.
 That is always on by default unless you’re using low-bandwidth mode, so it shouldn’t be a problem to figure it out.

-Use Another Emails Current HTML Signature with iOS
+How to Use Another Emails Current HTML Signature with iOS Mail

 Already have an email account with an HTML signature?
 You’re mostly done then, just send yourself an email from that email account, then use copy and paste.
 Heads up to iDownloadblog for figuring this out:

 - Send yourself an email from the account/device with the currently active HTML signature

 - Select the HTML signature and choose “Copy”

 - Navigate to Settings > Mail, Contacts, Calendars > Signature